zognin/tp/docs/UserGuide.md

 * There must be 1 or more search arguments.

 * Partial search will be allowed. <br>
-  e.g. <code>find booking n/Al</code> can show bookings for clients with names like Alice and Alex.
+  e.g. <code>find order n/Al</code> can show orders for clients with names like Alice and Alex.

 * <code>p/PHONE_NUMBER</code> is the client's phone number.

-* <code>c/YES_OR_NO</code> represents the completion status of the booking.
+* <code>c/YES_OR_NO</code> represents the completion status of the order.

-* <code>d/DATE</code> and <code>s/START_TIME</code> represents the booking date and time.
+* <code>d/DATE</code> and <code>s/START_TIME</code> represents the order date and time.
 They must follow the format specified [above](#features).

 * Please refer to the examples below.

 </div>

 **Examples:**
-* `find booking c/yes` Find all completed bookings.
+* `find order c/yes` Find all completed orders.
-* `find booking n/al` Find bookings for clients with names matching 'al'.
+* `find order n/al` Find orders for clients with names matching 'al'.
 E.g. Alex, Alice, Al.
-* `find booking d/12-12-2021 s/1930` Find all bookings on 12 December 2021 which starts at 1930 hrs.
+* `find order d/12-12-2021 s/1930` Find all orders on 12 December 2021 which starts at 1930 hrs.
-* `find booking p/91234567` Find all bookings for client with 91234567 as their phone number.
+* `find order p/91234567` Find all orders for client with 91234567 as their phone number.

-### Listing all bookings: `list booking`
+### Listing all orders: `list order`

-Lists all bookings in the application.
+Lists all orders in the application.

-Format: `list booking`
+Format: `list order`

-### Mark booking as done: `done booking`
+### Mark order as done: `done order`

-Mark booking as done once the client has entered the gym on their booking date and time.
+Mark order as done once the client has entered the gym on their order date and time.

-Format: `done booking p/PHONE_NUMBER d/DATE s/START_TIME`
+Format: `done order p/PHONE_NUMBER d/DATE s/START_TIME`

 <div markdown="block" class="alert alert-primary">